NecRaul/movie-recommendation-system/README.md

 ## How it works

-It asks for the movie name, you enter the movie name, it gives you 10 similar movies.
+It asks for the movie name and how many movies you'd like to be shown and then gives similar movies based on your inputs.

 For in-depth explanation, you can check the comments in `main.py`.